Kierstin is a former wedding photographer who didn't enjoy beach weddings as much as you would think.

 You know not to scowl, stick your tongue out, or jam Doritos all over your face before the ceremony, using your gown as a napkin.

 But there are some other less obvious tips and expectations your photographer would like to gently pass along to you, like...

-It's Hard for Us to Get a Good Face Shot When You and Your Girls are Constantly Sipping Mimosas to "Cool Your Nerves"
+1. It's Hard to Get a Good Face Shot If You're Constantly Sipping Your Drink

 And I don't want to.
 You're gorgeous and lovely in your own right.
 Expect to look beautiful in your pictures because you are beautiful, not because you think we're going to do some crazy Photoshop magic.